-The British summer don’t you just love it?
+The summer weather, don’t you just love it?
 One day you’re applying factor 50 and the next you’re struggling to open a brolly.
-In true British style I often write about the weather and seasons in my letters to my sponsored children, but when it comes to holidays, I find myself holding back.
+I often write about the weather and seasons in my letters to my sponsored children, but when it comes to holidays, I find myself holding back.

 And I’m not alone.
 You often ask us whether it’s ok to share about a holiday or special trip with your sponsored child.